JohnTheCoolingFan/sayless/README.md

 ### Token authorization system

 This feature is optional.
 Tokens provide a way to limit link creation and data access.
 A token is a 44-character-long string that uses characters from base58 set.
-This results in a bit over 256^2 possible tokens.
+This results in 58^7 possible tokens, a bit over 256-bit security.
 Each token has an expidation date.
 By default it is set to be 1 year away from creation time and no easy API for changing it is implemented yet but it is planned.
 Each token has this list of permissions (subject to change):

 - Administrator permission.
 Grants permission to use everything without needing to specify each permission.
 - Link creation permission.
 If link creation requires a token with valid permission, only clients that supply a token with this permission would be allowed to create shortened links.